5jt/dyalog-cookbook/manuscript/05_logging.md

   `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\EventLog\`

   and delete the key(s) (=children) you want to get rid of.
 It's not a bad idea to create a system restore point [^restore] before you do that.
-(If you never payed attention to System Restore Points you really need to follow the link!)
+By yhe way, if you never payed attention to System Restore Points you really need to follow the link because under Windows 10 System Restore Points are not generated automaticelly by default anymore; you have to switch them on explicitly.

 * Once you have written events to a source and then deleted the log the source pretends to belong to, the events remain saved anyway.
 They are just not vsisible anymore.
 That can be proven by re-creating the log: all the events make a come-back and show up again as they did before.

-  If you really want to get rid of the logs then you have to select the "Clear log" command from the context menu in the Event Viewer (tree only|!) before you delete the log.
+  If you really want to get rid of the logs then you have to select the "Clear log" command from the context menu in the Event Viewer (tree only!) before you delete the log.